fedlinker/react-bootstrap/README.md

 ### Documentations

 - Documents are built with `docz`.
+- This project uses the custom components in `/src/gatsby-theme-docz`.

 if you want to add document for your component, add `docs` folder in your component directory and add `.mdx` file in this folder.